brleude-221/capstone/ProjectProposal&Workplan.md

 - Implement functionalities for reading, writing, and basic data manipulation (e.g., filtering, sorting).

+- Allow loading and saving data in different formats.

 - Integrate find/replace with basic string operations.

 - Conduct testing and finalize documentation for core functionalities.
 Compare the performance to tools with a similar functionality (e.g. pandas library)